 - A corrupted file

 - An incorrect installation

 - Hard disk drive failure

 - A virus

+- A new application causing a conflict

+- New hardware causing a conflict

+- New device drivers causing a conflict with older software

 Reboot your computer and then reinstall the program following the instructions that came with the software.
 If the problem continues, your hard disk drive or some other component might have failed.